ECHORR SS Rules – effective 08/03/20

 - Spacers may be used on the rear axle both inside and outside the chassis.

 - Any axle or shaft material in the car is allowed, including titanium.
+Bottom of cluster shaft may be cut.

 - The front and rear axle diameter must not exceed .065